Invest · Broker review

 - SEBI-regulated with strong compliance track record

-- Zerodha Coin for direct mutual fund investments
+- Zerodha Coin: direct mutual fund plans at zero commission

 Cons